 The following screen illustrates an example dial pattern used to verify inbound PSTN calls to Communication Manager.
-In the examples, calls to 12-digit numbers starting with 525528 and 10-digit numbers starting with 552881 arriving from location Avaya SBCE, used route policy To CM Trunk 2 to Communication Manager.
-The SIP Domain was set to avaya.xxx.com.
+In the example, calls to 4-digit numbers starting with 65, arriving from location Avaya SBCE, used route policy To CM Trunk 2 to Communication Manager.
+The SIP Domain was set to avaya.lab.com.
+Note that only the last 4 digits of the DID numbers provided by Alestra were used.
+This is because Alestra was configured to only send the last 4 digits of the DID numbers to the enterprise.